-The guardian database (ngwguard.db) serves as the master copy of the data dictionary information for the following subordinate databases in the post office:
+The guardian database (ngwguard.db) serves as a reference for the following subordinate databases in the post office:

 The guardian database is vital to GroupWise functioning.
 Therefore, the POA has an automated back-up and roll-forward process to protect it.
 The POA keeps a known good copy of the guardian database called ngwguard.fbk.
 Whenever it modifies the ngwguard.db file, the POA also records the transaction in the roll-forward transaction log called ngwguard.rfl.
 If the POA detects damage to the ngwguard.db file on startup or during a write transaction, it goes back to the ngwguard.fbk file (the "fall back" copy) and applies the transactions recorded in the ngwguard.rfl file to create a new, valid and up-to-date ngwguard.db.

 In addition to the POA back-up and roll-forward process, you should still back up the ngwguard.db, ngwguard.fbk, and ngwguard.rfl files regularly to protect against media failure.
-Without a valid ngwguard.db file, you cannot access your email.
-With current ngwguard.fbk and ngwguard.rfl files, a valid ngwguard.db file can be rebuilt should the need arise.
+Without a valid ngwguard.db file, you cannot access your e-mail.
+With current ngwguard.fbk and ngwguard.rfl files, you can rebuild a valid ngwguard.db file should the need arise.

 The ngwguard.dc file is the structural template for building the guardian database and its subordinate databases.
-Also called a dictionary file, the ngwguard.dc file contains schema information, such as data types and record indexes.
+Also called a dictionary file, the ngwguard.dc file contains schema extension information, such as administrator-defined fields, data types, and record indexes.
 If this dictionary file is missing, no additional databases can be created in the post office.